HDFGroup/hdf-rest-api/DatatypeOps/index.rst

 Use the :doc:`GET_Datatype` operation to retrieve information about a committed datatype.
 To list all the committed datatypes within a domain use :doc:`GET_Datatypes`.
-To list the committed types linked to a particular group use :doc:`../GroupOps/GET_Links` and examine link object with a "collection" key of "datatypes".
+To list the committed types linked to a particular group use :doc:`../GroupOps/GET_Links` and examine link objects with a "collection" key of "datatypes".

 Deleting committed datatypes